Address

 Biography

 Dr. Zebardast’s current research focuses on developing precision medicine-based tools for disease detection, aiding clinicians in assessing for disease progression and eventually optimizing patient-related outcomes.
 She is currently working to define image-based and longitudinal endophenotypes for glaucoma using machine learning methods and to understand the genetic underpinning of vision loss in this blinding disease.
-This work aims to combine clinical phenotypes and genetic background to improve assessment of disease risk for any individual.

 Education